Milk allergies in babies

 Managing your child’s cows’ milk allergy

-When your baby is diagnosed with a cows’ milk allergy, it’s only natural to feel worried.
-But once you know the cause of your baby’s symptoms, you can take positive steps to keep them healthy.
+When your baby is diagnosed with a cows’ milk allergy, it’s only natural to think about how this will affect them moving forward, particularly when it comes to your child’s diet.
+However, once you know the cause of your baby’s symptoms, you can take positive steps to keep them healthy.

-Your GP will discuss the options for management with you, and you may be referred to a dietician to look at the foods your baby is eating6.
+Your GP will discuss the options for treatment with you, and you may be referred to a dietician to look at the foods your baby is eating and to make any necessary adjustments to their diet2

 Feeding and milk allergies

-Managing a cows’ milk allergy involves removing all cows’ milk from your baby’s diet.
+Managing a cow’s milk allergy in babies and children involves removing all cow’s milk from their diet.

 Cow’s milk allergy and breastfeeding

-While cows’ milk protein can pass into breast milk from your diet, most babies with a cows’ milk allergy can tolerate it.
+While cow’s milk protein can pass into breast milk from your diet, most babies with a cow’s milk allergy can tolerate it6.
 In rare cases, babies do react to the cows’ milk in their mothers’ milk.
 If this happens, your healthcare professional or doctor may advise you to avoid all dairy products to see if this makes a difference to your baby’s symptoms.

 Balancing a dairy-free diet when breastfeeding a baby with CMA

-You should only eliminate dairy from your diet on the advice of a doctor or healthcare professional.
+You should only eliminate dairy from your diet on the advice of a doctor or other healthcare professional, for example a dietician or allergy specialist.
 This is to ensure that you’re not missing out on other vital nutrients that you need.

 Your calcium needs increase to 1,250mg per day while breastfeeding7.

-When breastfeeding you need 1,250mg of calcium every day1.
-That’s 550mg more than usual.
-This is normally achieved by drinking low-fat milk and eating cheese and yogurt regularly, and to meet the increased requirement, you’d need to include dairy foods up to five times per day.
+When breastfeeding you need 1,250mg of calcium every day7.
+That’s 550mg more than you’d usually need.
+This is normally achieved by drinking low-fat milk and eating foods like cheese, yoghurt and other healthy milk products regularly.
+To meet this increased requirement, you’d need to include dairy foods up to five times per day.

 Most people get the majority of their calcium from dairy products.
-So if you’ve been advised to follow a dairy-free breastfeeding diet, it’s important to boost your calcium intake in other ways.
-For example by eating plenty of non-dairy sources of calcium instead.
-These include:
+So, if you’ve been advised to follow a dairy-free breastfeeding diet, it’s important to boost your calcium intake in other ways.
+For example, by eating plenty of other dairy and milk-free sources of calcium instead.
+These include6:

 • Tinned sardines, with the bones.